dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 **Exercise 7**: Modify the controlled input box example I gave you to (1) have no initial text and (2) prevent the user from typing the letter 'e'.
 (Hint: use the JavaScript `String.replace` function.)

+**Exercise 8**: Create a React component that renders a text box and a button.
+(Use a controlled text box.)
+When you click the button, the the current contents of the text box should be logged to the console, and the text box should be cleared.

 ## Passing Values from One Component to Another: Props

 # Answers